When it comes to past relationships, I failed miserably.

 If you are not married yet and you see subtle signs of abusive behavior, domination, control issues, or a lack of respect- GET OUT NOW.

 There is no reason to settle for such a person.
+There are too many fish in the sea for you to settle.

 You can lovingly tell your spouse how you feel and make them aware that their behavior is negative.